LC-Linkous/tinySA_python/README.md

 # tinySA_python
 ## AN UNOFFICIAL Python API for the tinySA Device Series

-# IN PROGRESS!
-The dev branch is not stable. refer to the main branch for the current stable version of the code

 A Non-GUI Python API for the tinySA series of devices.
 This repository uses official resources and documentation but is NOT endorsed by the official tinySA product or company.
 See the [references](#references) section for further reading.
 See the [official tinySA resources](https://www.tinysa.org/wiki/) for device features.

 This library covers most documented commands for the tinySA device series, and is planned to include configurable, device-specific commands and memory.
 The documentation (after the examples) is sorted based on the serial command for the device, with some provided usage examples.
 While some error checking exists in both the device and the library, it is not exhaustive.
 It is strongly advised to read the official documentation before attempting to script with your tinySA device.
 Operating the device experimentally or without referencing the official documents runs the risk of **destroying your device**.
 See the [tinySA First use page](https://tinysa.org/wiki/pmwiki.php?n=Main.FirstUse) for some setup tips and warnings.